-B. Estimated accrued retrospective premiums due to (from) the Company are recorded in uncollected premiums in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as an adjustment to net premium income in the statutory basis statements of operations.
+B. Estimated accrued retrospective premiums due to the Company are recorded in premiums and considerations in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as an adjustment to net premium income in the statutory basis statements of operations.